EVALUATING THE COMPRESSIVE STRENGTH OF CONCRETE MASONRY – 2015 IBC

-The specimens should be confined as described in Transporting Prisms, page 4.
+The specimens should be confined as described in Transporting Prisms.
 In addition, each specimen should be protected on all sides with material such as 1 in.
 (25 mm) thick packaging foam or bubble wrap, placed in sturdy crates, and the crates completely filled with packing material to ensure the specimens cannot move within the crate during transport.

 It is not permitted to test grouted or partially grouted specimens that contain vertical reinforcement.
 Specimens cut from existing construction containing horizontal reinforcement can be tested, but the presence and location of reinforcement should be noted and reported.

 Prisms must: include at least one mortar bed joint; have an aspect ratio (hp/tp</sub) between 1.3 and 5; have a height of at least two units (each of which is at least one-half the height of a typical unit); have a length one-half the unit length and two unit lengths; not include vertical reinforcement.
 In addition, when prisms contain units of different sizes and/or shapes, the unit height and length are considered to be that of the largest unit height or largest unit length within the prism.

 The specimens should be prepared for capping by smoothing and removing loose or otherwise unsound material from the bearing surfaces, to produce a plumb and level surface.